linode/docs/docs/guides/applications/containers/how-to-build-a-cloud-native-private-registry-with-quay/index.md

 1. Filling the repository begins by issuing either a docker or a podman pull command to obtain the application container.
 After obtaining the code, you can add tags to it.

 1. There is also a **Repository Settings** tab where you can configure the repository details.
-Part of the settings setup is to add or remove users who have specific repository rights: read, write, and admin.
+Part of these settings is to add or remove users and adjust specific repository rights: read, write, and admin.
 You can also configure events and notifications based on repository activity to keep everyone on the project informed about changes.

     ![The Project Quay repository settings screen.](project-quay-repository-settings-screen.png "The Project Quay repository settings screen.")